tonikelope/coronapoker/docs/ec-identity-spec.md

 ## 10. Bot identity

 **Bots have no cryptographic identity of their own.** The host operates each bot and **signs bot actions with the host's own Ed25519 private key**.
 Receivers therefore verify a bot's actions against the **host's** pinned pubkey (the signer resolution maps any `Participant.isCpu()` actor to the host's identity).
 Bots are not inserted into `known_identities` and expose no identity affordance in the UI (their avatar click is a no-op).
+The `$` character is reserved for bot nicknames: the human nick-entry path ([`NewGameDialog.java`](../src/main/java/com/tonikelope/coronapoker/NewGameDialog.java)) strips it before identity initialization, and the host rejects any remote `JOIN` containing it ([`WaitingRoomFrame.java`](../src/main/java/com/tonikelope/coronapoker/WaitingRoomFrame.java)).
+Host-generated bot names carry it. `CoronaBot$<number>` is the current bot naming/classification convention; the reservation is the `$` character itself.

 A malicious host can of course abuse the bots it operates, but every bot action still carries the host's signature and lands in `H_t` like any other action, so it is independently verifiable and attributable to the host in the chain.